New Form 1099-NEC

 Filers have also run into some issues with the IRS if they file late box 7 1099 forms together with on-time non-box 7 1099 forms after January 31st.
 All the forms, including the non-box 7 1099 forms, could be considered late and subject to penalties.

 For the typical standard main street company, I think this will initially make the 1099 process substantially more confusing and time-consuming.
 Currently, most companies can just report everything to the IRS on January 31st at one time if they plan ahead.
 Payees then just receive one 1099-MISC form.
 Now almost every company will have to issue both 1099-MISC and 1099-NEC forms and many of their payees will receive both forms.
 In addition, smaller vendors and independent contractors will have never seen Form 1099-NEC, causing even more confusion.
-The best course of action is to fully understand the new process, plan ahead for the changes, and clearly communicate the change to your vendors and independent contractors when you issue the forms for the first time.
+The best course of action is to fully understand the new process, plan ahead for the changes, and clearly communicate the change to your vendors and independent contractors before you issue the new 1099-NEC form for the first time.

-Use W9manager to streamline your entire process
+Use W9manager to automate your entire W-9/1099 compliance process

 W9manager was built to help you complete most of your 1099 work before the season even starts.